capactio/capact/docs/proposal/20201102-artifacts.md

 1. Is the implementation allowed to register more objects than those listed in the interface?
 How to validate that?
 Output artifacts are defined both on Interface and Implementation?

-2. Is the implementation allowed to register less object than those listed in the interface?
+2. Is the implementation allowed to register fewer objects than those listed in the interface?
 How to validate that?

 3. Is the implementation allowed to register object which extends the type defined on Interface?
 How to allow that?
 Can be validated behind the scene?